-What is contact?
+What is family time?

-What is supervised contact?
+What is supervised family time?

-What is supported contact?
+What is supported family time?

-Supported contact will take place within the building but a worker is not always in sight and sound of the children.
+Supported family time will take place within the Centre but a worker is not always in sight and sound of the children.

 What is handover?

-What is indirect/letterbox contact?
+What is our indirect/letterbox service?

 Making a referral